encse/secchallenge2023/crypto/unfriendly-agreement/solution/README.md

 = R<sub>A,1</sub> + R<sub>B,1</sub> +  H(JK || R<sub>A,1</sub> + R<sub>B,1</sub> || M<sub>1</sub>) * JK

-We can calculate this from public information without S<sub>C,1</sub>, so we can check that Alice is benign or not.
+We can calculate this from public information without S<sub>C,1</sub>.
+And once we get S<sub>C,1</sub> from Alice we just multiply it with G and check if the equation holds.